Clinical FAQs

 Should I contact you if I have a period after my Prostap injection?

 No, this is normal and should be expected.
+Make a note of the date your period starts.

 Should I contact you if I do not have a period after my Prostap injection?

 No, attend your next appointment as arranged and you will have an ultrasound scan and blood test to check your hormone levels.
-You may need some further medication prescribed.
+You may need further medication prescribed.

 I have dropped/smashed/wasted some of my medication, what should I do?

-If you do not have enough please phone 0141 211 8545 before 6pm.
+If you do not have enough, please contact the nurses before 5 pm.

 Can I continue to have intercourse?